Mikael-Helin/Python-Github-Repo/README.md

     print("Hello, World!")
 ```

+This is the program we want to import.

 ### Step 2: Create `setup.py`

 Create a `setup.py` file in the project root directory.
 This file is required for packaging your Python project.
 Here’s a minimal example of what it should look like: